Max Auschnitt

 Auschnitt found himself at odds with Carol after a string of matrimonial, economic, and geopolitical disputes.
 Marginalized by the passage of racial laws in 1937, he was further maligned when Carol's National Renaissance Front pursued a rapprochement with Nazi Germany.
 He was arrested shortly after the start of World War II, and imprisoned following a show trial.
 In the process, he lost his UDR shares, which went to Malaxa and Albert Göring, and then his citizenship.
 Carol himself fell from power in 1940, with Ion Antonescu replacing him as dictator.
 Despite being antisemitic, this new regime bargained over TNC shares, and finally cleared Auschnitt of all charges in 1942.
-Once freed, he turned to sponsoring opposition groups, and was also involved in helping fellow Jews to escape the Holocaust.
+Once freed, he turned to sponsoring underground opposition groups, and was also involved in helping fellow Jews to escape the Holocaust.
 He had a minor role in plotting the anti-fascist coup of 1944, though he himself had to flee Romania before the event, and was sentenced to death in absentia.
 Returning to assist the Allied Commission, he was slowly pushed back into exile by signs that the Romanian Communist Party was establishing a new dictatorship.

 The new communist regime again withdrew Auschnitt's citizenship, before pronouncing him guilty of treason.
 This charge referred to Auschnitt's involvement with anti-communist resistance groups, including his allegedly financing Nicolae Petrașcu's Iron Guard cells.
 Stripped of his Romanian properties, Auschnitt relaunched himself as an entrepreneur in the plastics industry, and obtained American citizenship.
 His final political activities were as a sponsor of the Romanian National Committee, which split into pro-Auschnitt and pro-Malaxa factions, respectively led by Constantin Vișoianu and Nicolae Rădescu.